 As you try out various miniature scrapbook album ideas, consider using the same background for each page.
 Since a mini scrapbook contains just a few pages intended to bring extra attention to a particular theme, let the photos be the main focal point.

-If you're making a mini scrapbook rather than using a purchased album, then your cardstock can be used as the background.
+If you're making a miniature scrapbook rather than using a purchased album, then your cardstock can be used as the background.

 Decide ahead of time if you want to keep the background natural, or if using color is appropriate.

 For example, if the mini album is about a baby girl, then using pink, purple, yellow, or green as the background is a great idea.

 If you're going to use a small photo album for your scrapbook, cardstock might be too thick.
 Scrapbook papers would be a better option for your background.

 Press Play On The Video Below To See How We Add Texture & Dimension Instantly To Any Scrapbook Project With Gorgeous Results!